bogeeee/restfuncs/examples/express-and-vite-with-authentication/readme.md

 Or `npn run dev:faster_but_without_rtti` which reloads faster and should still be good enough for your usual development needs.

-_The dev script might look a bit strange but these are the best routes through the CommonJS/ESM/typescript/compilation/transformer/with_proper_debugging  jungle ;)_
+_The dev script might look a bit strange but these routes work you through the CommonJS / ESM / typescript / transformer / with_proper_debugging  jungle ;)_